mbaris/hugo-blog/content/posts/builder.md

 title: "Design Patterns - Builder"
 date: 2021-04-19T23:48:35+02:00
 draft: false
+tags: ["programming", "java", "design-patterns"]
-summary: "The builder pattern allows us to write readable and understandable code to build complex objects."
+description: "The builder pattern allows us to write readable and understandable code to build complex objects."
 ---

 The builder pattern allows us to write readable and understandable code to build complex objects.
 It is generally used to handle the construction of objects that contain a lot of parameters.
 They are usually implemented as static inner classes.
 StringBuilder is a good example that is used a lot.

 But first, let's talk about the alternatives first.

-##Telescoping constructors
+## Telescoping constructors
 In this pattern, we have multiple constructors to support multiple combinations of parameters to create an instance.

 ``` java
 public class Movie {

   private String id;